elotroalex/tcd8/_program/schedule.md

 A plenary discussion concerning the present scope of Caribbean digital libraries and archives, and what futures we may dream of together as a Caribbean community.

-- Aida Montero (Director, Biblioteca Juan Bosch)
+- Aida Montero (Biblioteca Juan Bosch)
-- Margo Groenewoud (Faculty of Social and Behavioral Sciences, University of Curaçao)
+- Margo Groenewoud (University of Curaçao)
 - Vidyaratha Kissoon (Independent Scholar)
-- Hadassah St. Hubert (Program Officer, National Endowment for the Humanities)
+- Hadassah St. Hubert (National Endowment for the Humanities)

 ## Concluding Remarks